The SALSA MLPA Probemix P140 HBA is an in vitro diagnostic (IVD)1

 ), type of mutation and number of affected alpha-globin genes.
 More information on alpha-thalassaemia is available on http://www.ncbi.nlm.nih.gov/books/NBK1435/

-genes (Harteveld and Higgs, 2010).
-Most of these deletions can be detected by the MLPA technique.
-The remaining 10% of the alpha-thalassaemia cases results from one of at least 70 different point mutations, usually located within the HBA2
+).
+The remaining 15% of the alpha-thalassaemia cases results from one of at least 70 different point mutations, usually located within the HBA2

 gene.
-This mutation leads to the production of an elongated a-globin chain.
+This mutation leads to the production of an elongated α-globin chain.
 Hb Constant Spring is produced in very small amounts because its mRNA is unstable.
-Heterozygotes for elongated globin chain variants such as Hb Constant Spring present with an a0
+Heterozygotes for elongated globin chain variants such as Hb Constant Spring present with an α0

 -thalassemia phenotype.
 Presence of the Hb Constant Spring mutation can be detected by the P140 probemix.

 In addition to many deletion types, several duplications have also been described in the alpha-globin gene cluster.
 These duplications vary in size, ranging from only a single duplicated HBA

 gene to large segmental duplications of the complete alpha-globin gene cluster, including the regulatory elements.
 Duplication of one or both HBA